frankelsammy/Fantasy-golf/README.md

 ## Technologies Used
 ### Backend
-- Java and Python: Used for backend processing and API integrations to fetch real-time data.
+- Python: Used for backend processing and API integrations to fetch real-time data.
 - APIs: Used golf leaderboard data API on RAPIDAPI to get live updates during tournaments
 ### Frontend
 - Node.js and Express: For server-side scripting and handling API routes.